Kerry-Mannette/CI-Workflow/README.md

 ## Project Purpose

 - Demonstration of a PHP form workflow with client-side validation and server-side processing.
-- Intended for local development and learning about CI/deployment basics for the course.
+- Intended for local development and learning about CI/deployment basics.

 ## Prerequisites